sporto/elm-tutorial/010_foundations/union_types.md

   ...
 ```

-In here we are saying the the `a` stand-in should be of type `String`.
+In here we are saying the the `a` stand-in should be of type `Int`.
 Note the `Answer String` signature.

 So later we will be able to call respond with: